 Mesh current method in a resistor network

-The Mesh current method is very useful to know all the current in a network of only resistors.
-This method, a little more extended, is also applied to circuits where there are resistances and reactance.
+The mesh current method is very useful to know all the current in a network of only resistors.
+This method, a little more extended, is also applied to circuits where there are resistances and reactances.

 Using the mesh current method, resistors current values are calculated, then it is easy to obtain their voltages and their consumed power.
 This method is based on Kirchhoff’s voltage Law.